QuantConnect/lean-cli/README.md

-                                  The order routing target comp id to use --tt-order-routing-host TEXT    The host of the order routing server --tt-order-routing-port TEXT    The port of the order routing server --tt-log-fix-messages BOOLEAN   Whether FIX messages should be logged --kraken-api-key TEXT           Your Kraken API key --kraken-api-secret TEXT        Your Kraken API secret --kraken-verification-tier [Starter|Intermediate|Pro]
+                                  The order routing target comp id to use --tt-order-routing-host TEXT    The host of the order routing server --tt-order-routing-port TEXT    The port of the order routing server --tt-log-fix-messages BOOLEAN   Whether FIX messages should be logged (Optional).
+  --kraken-api-key TEXT           Your Kraken API key --kraken-api-secret TEXT        Your Kraken API secret --kraken-verification-tier [Starter|Intermediate|Pro]